haddock7/hlimgui/README.md

 # Heaps/HashLink native binding for [Dear ImGui](https://github.com/ocornut/imgui)

 ## Build & Install
+First, make sure that HashLink, CMake and a C/C++ compiler are installed on your system.

-First, the native extension needs to be built.
+Then the native extension needs to be built with these commands:

 ```
 cd extension